raldone01/machine_vision_algos/README.md

 * Benchmark notebook: Add system information like gpu, cpu, ram, ...

+## Contributions

+Contributions are welcome!
+Open an issue before working on something big or complex.

 ## Usage as teaching material

 Feel free to use anything in this repository as teaching materials.
 If you do, I would love to be mentioned as a source.
+An email informing me would also be appreciated.

+Thank you.